jundalisay/superb/content/en/research/poincare/science/chapter-08b.md

 energy.
 Besides, it is not in this sense that Mayer’s prin- ciple is understood when it is applied to a limited system.
-We admit, then, that p of our n parameters vary inde- pendently so that we have only n − p relations, generallyenergy and thermo-dynamics.

-linear, between our n parameters and their derivatives.
+We admit, then, that p of our n parameters vary inde- pendently so that we have only n − p relations, generally linear, between our n parameters and their derivatives.
 Suppose, for the sake of simplicity, that the sum of the work done by the external forces is zero, as well as that of all the quantities of heat given off from the interior: what will then be the meaning of our principle?

 There is a combination of these n − p relations, of which the first member is an exact differential ; and then this differential vanishing in virtue of our n − p relations, its integral is a constant, and it is this integral which we call energy.
 But how can it be that there are several parameters whose variations are independent?
 That can only take place in the case of external forces (although we have supposed, for the sake of simplicity, that the algebraical sum of all the work done by these forces has vanished).
 If, in fact,